angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 If using Leyline of the Void you likely want to run 4, if not then 1-3 slots should suffice.
-Some tools like Flusterstorm or FoN have very good utility in a lot of the matchups that utilise the graveyard so in some circumstances you may be able to fight those type of decks without dedicated interaction to bring in.
+Some tools like Flusterstorm or FoN have very good utility in a lot of the matchups that utilize the graveyard so in some circumstances you may be able to fight those type of decks without dedicated interaction to bring in.

 :::row{variant=CENTERED}